LCQck/Y3S2-Software-Engineering/README.md

 The project adheres to standards in file naming, organization, Java source files, indentation, comments, declarations, statements, white space, and programming practices&#8203;``【oaicite:0】``&#8203;.

 ### Software Configuration and Production Environment
+The development environment includes Spring Security, HTML, Java, CSS, IntelliJ IDEA, Visual Studio Code, and an Ali ECS Ubuntu server with MySQL database​​.

+### Software Testing
+Unit and integration testing methodologies are employed to ensure the reliability and correctness of individual components and their integration within the system​​.